DOI-USGS/nhdplusTools/README.md

 Terms used for hydrologic units:
 **Catchment:** The most abstract unit of hydrology in HY_Features is the catchment.
 It is a physiographic unit with zero or one inlets and one outlet.
 It does not inherently have any conceptual realizations.
 Rather, a given catchment can be realized in a number of ways; flowpath, divide, and networks of flowpaths and divides are the primary realizations.
 **Catchment divide:** NHD "catchment" polygons are more accurately described as "catchment divide" features.
-Because of the overlap with the HY_Features abstract "catchment" feature type, "catchment divide" is used for polygon represenations of catchments.
+Because of the overlap with the HY_Features abstract "catchment" feature type, "catchment divide" is used for polygon representations of catchments.

 ### Data: